ericbrooke/setup_ruby_rails/README.md

 touch .bashrc
 atom .bashrc
 ```
-copy the below contents of .bashrc from the file.
-Than create .bash_profile and add the following:
+copy the below contents of .bashrc from the file, in this repo into your file in atom.

+Than you will need create .bash_profile and add the following:
 ```
 if [ -f ~/.bashrc ]; then
     source ~/.bashrc